justinjaywang/portfolio/source/_posts/active-classrooms.md

 ### Final concept

 Based on feedback and guided by our product needs, we ultimately pursued a concept of modular furniture—multi-functional pieces that can be stacked and arranged to build a variety of learning environments.
-Aided by low-fidelity prototypes, we to refined the concept even further to add handles and a detachable whiteboard that doubles as a cover.
+Aided by low-fidelity prototypes, we refined the concept even further to add handles and a detachable whiteboard that doubles as a cover.

 <img class="default" src="photoshoot-1.jpg" alt="">
 <img class="default" src="photoshoot-2.jpg" alt="">